 Speaking in Tongues: The Evidence, Part 1 of 7

 You’re grabbing coffee with a friend after church.
-Somehow, the conversation drifts to the Holy Spirit, and your friend says something like:
+The conversation drifts to the Holy Spirit, and your friend says:

-“Yeah, that whole speaking in tongues thing?
-That stopped after the apostles died.
+“Yeah, that whole tongues thing?
+Stopped after the apostles died.
 Like 2,000 years ago.”

 Casually.
 Like it’s settled.

-And maybe you’ve heard it enough times that part of you wonders if they’re right.
+If you’ve heard it enough times, part of you starts to wonder.
 Maybe a pastor you respect said it.
-Maybe you Googled it once, and the first few results confirmed it.
+Maybe Google confirmed it.
+I’ve been there.

-But what I wish someone had told me years ago is this: the claim that tongues disappeared for 1,500 years and then randomly popped back up in 1901?
-The historical evidence doesn’t support it.
+Here’s what I wish someone had told me earlier.
+The claim that tongues vanished for 1,500 years and randomly reappeared in 1901 doesn’t survive the historical record.
 And I didn’t learn that from a Pentecostal preacher.
 I learned it from the church fathers themselves.

 The First 200 Years: Nobody Even Debated It

-In the earliest centuries of the church, there is no surviving record of anyone arguing that the gifts had stopped.
-That debate just doesn’t exist in the early sources.
+In the earliest centuries, no surviving record exists of anyone arguing that the gifts had stopped.
+The debate didn’t exist.
 The conversation was about how to manage them.

-The Didache, one of the oldest Christian documents outside the New Testament (dating to around 70-100 AD), gives instructions for telling true prophets from false ones.
+The Didache (70–100 AD), one of the oldest Christian documents outside the New Testament, gives instructions for telling true prophets from false ones.
 Not whether prophets still existed.
-How to evaluate the ones showing up in your church.
+How to evaluate the ones showing up.

-Irenaeus of Lyon.
-This one matters.
-Irenaeus was a student of Polycarp, who was a student of the Apostle John.
-That’s one generation removed from an apostle.
-One.
-Writing around 180 AD, he said this:
+Irenaeus of Lyon matters more than people realize.
+He was a student of Polycarp, who was a student of the Apostle John.
+One generation from an apostle.
+Around 180 AD, he wrote:

 “We do also hear many brethren in the Church, who possess prophetic gifts, and who through the Spirit speak all kinds of languages, and bring to light for the general benefit the hidden things of men, and declare the mysteries of God.”

-Tertullian in North Africa, around 200 AD, challenged a heretic named Marcion to produce the charismatic gifts active in orthodox churches, including “interpretation of diverse kinds of tongues.”
-He wasn’t arguing for something theoretical.
-He was pointing to what was happening in his own congregation.
+Tertullian in North Africa, around 200 AD, challenged a heretic named Marcion to produce the same gifts active in orthodox churches, including “interpretation of diverse kinds of tongues.”
+He wasn’t being theoretical.
+He was pointing at what was happening in his own congregation.

 Novatian in Rome, around 250 AD, listed the Spirit’s gifts as ongoing realities: “This is he who appoints prophets in the church, instructs teachers, directs tongues, brings into being powers and conditions of health, carries on extraordinary works…”